|

 N.Y.
 PREMIERE

-An intimate look at the extraordinary efforts of musician
+An intimate look at the extraordinary efforts

-Judy Frankel, whose work with many Sephardic communities helped
+of musician Judy Frankel, whose work with

-to preserve and extend their rich musical tradition.
-The film
+and extend their rich musical tradition.
+The

-follows Frankel's journey from folk singer in Boston in the
+film follows Frankel's journey from folk singer

-sixties, to her work with medieval and renaissance consorts.
+medieval and renaissance consorts.

 Director: Kathleen Regan.
 USA, 2008.
 30 mins.
-English with

-songs in Ladino.
-Post-screening discussion with filmmaker,
+English with songs in Ladino.
+Post-screening

-Kathleen Regan and Samuel Thomas, performer, ethnomusicologist
+and Samuel Thomas, performer, ethnomusicologist

 and executive director of AsefaMusic